 Organization

-The Board of Directors currently consists of five directors, including a President and Vice President.
+The Board of Directors currently consists of a President, Vice President and four Directors.
 The Board is responsible for carrying out the duties and responsibilities of the Association.
-In addition to the Board of Directors, there is an appointed Secretary Treasurer.
+In addition to the Board of Directors, there is a volunteer Secretary and a volunteer Treasurer.

-The Manitoba Horticultural Association as of November 2018 was made up of seventeen horticultural societies and garden clubs.
-We welcome the Morden & District Horticultural Society to the MHA.
+The Manitoba Horticultural Association as of March 2025 was made up of twelve horticultural societies and/or garden clubs.
+In March of 2025 we welcomed the Assiniboine Community Garden Club.

 Manitoba Horticultural Association